Reicher/Platformer/README.md

 * Dangerous things!
 Black holes, gamma rays, Aliens, MIB etc.
 * Music and sounds
 * A simple menu system with settings
+* Having all the graphics easily replaced since I have friends that want to do their own.